 This homemade refried beans recipe is excellent, and way less expensive than the canned version.
 Serve them with your favorite Mexican dinner, roll them up in a burrito, or spoon up a warm bowl of goodness.

-Over the years I’ve tried repeatedly to make homemade refried beans from scratch, but my family has been only lukewarm about my attempts, preferring their old standby Rosarita brand refried beans.
-Rosarita beans are sold in cans that have bpa in the lining.
-Not cool.
+Over the years I’ve tried repeatedly to make homemade refried beans from scratch, but my family has been only lukewarm about my attempts, preferring their old standby Rosarita brand canned refried beans.

 5 Easy Steps to Transform Your Pantry!